Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal - ExBulletin

 One of the options he put forward was Ukraine's membership in NATO.

-The alliance treaty requires all members to defend each other in the event of attack.
+The alliance's treaty requires all members to defend each other in the event of attack.

 Separately, outgoing US President Joe Biden's administration has urged Ukraine to lower the conscription age from 25 to 18 to help it expand its pool of combat-age men.

-The former prime minister's comments came less than a day after Sir Keir Starmer spoke to Ukrainian President Volodymyr Zelensky as his country's power grid faces bombing by Russian forces.
+The former prime minister's comments come less than a day after Sir Keir Starmer spoke to Ukrainian President Volodymyr Zelensky as his country's power grid faces bombing by Russian forces.

 A million homes have lost power in the war-torn country, according to Ukrainian officials.